Skip to content

 Notification Channel Enhancements

-Future uses for the persistent agent↔host notification port (1026) established by credential sync:
+Future uses for the persistent agent↔host notification port (1026):

 • Agent-pushed resource metrics — CPU/memory/disk usage pushed from agent at configurable intervals.
 Enables shed status to show live resource usage without exec overhead.